Dissolve your business stress – build the enthusiasm in your people and your team...

 Other than the small percentage of people who are ‘allergic to work’, most people are naturally enthusiastic when starting a new job.

-However, within as little as 6 months of starting a new job, this enthusiasm has been crushed by the job and/or the business they are working in.
+However, within as little as 6 months of starting a new job, this enthusiasm has been crushed by the job and/or the firm they are working in.

 The best people stay with the best managers...